Powered by MOMENTUM MEDIA

 Despite bitcoin reaching an all-time high in March, Bowler further suggests that the market remains in an early recovery phase, countering views of an imminent bull market.

-“Moreover, the fourth Bitcoin halving event in April 2024, while symbolic, took place in a more mature market and resulted in a gradual price increase rather than a significant surge,” she added.
+“Moreover, the fourth bitcoin halving event in April 2024, while symbolic, took place in a more mature market and resulted in a gradual price increase rather than a significant surge,” she said.

 As the market continues to mature, Bowler predicts that the narrative surrounding cryptocurrency will evolve.